eD0o/react-perfomance/README.md

 Because dispatch is always the same reference, passing it down avoids re-renders that occur when update or remove functions are re-created via useCallback.
 You can remove many useCallback calls just by centralizing the logic in the reducer.

+- dispatch is always stable, no need for useCallback
+- No prop change detection or dependency arrays needed
+- All logic is centralized in reducer, outside JSX
+- Prevents prop-drilling of handlers (onUpdate, onRemove) with unstable refs

+📌 In memoized trees (React.memo), this means fewer renders.

+> With useReducer, you're pushing logic into a reducer, which is inherently pure and stable.
+With useMemo/useCallback, you're working reactively around unstable closures, fixing the symptom, not the cause.
+> Don’t memorize functions.
+Remove the need to memorize them.

 This makes useReducer a performance win, especially in memoized lists.

 ### 🧪 Testing Advantage